drc38/DiUS_Powersensor/README.md

 ![image](https://user-images.githubusercontent.com/20024196/173300192-4092430e-3421-4a5c-a422-3ba066e58856.png)

-1. Enter the IP address in the configuration, NB set your router to prevent the IP changing
+1. Enter the IP address in the configuration, NB set your router to prevent the IP changing.
+Click _Submit_
-2. By default the Main Power sensor and Plug sensor are configured, they can be unselected by clicking _Configure_
+2. Click _Configure_ on the newly created integration.
+By default the Main Power sensor and Plug sensor are selected, they can be unselected by clicking _Configure_.
+NB If you don't click _Submit_ the sensors will not be created!
 <!---->

 ## Contributions are welcome!